1 Part Course |

 • Gain a practical framework for assessing how sustainability factors influence transaction outcomes and investment returns

-• Understand how sustainability considerations impact valuation, financing structures and exit dynamics in real deal and develop the ability to identify and challenge sustainability-related risks and opportunities in live transaction scenarios
+• Understand how sustainability considerations impact valuation, financing structures and exit dynamics in real deals and develop the ability to identify and challenge sustainability-related risks and opportunities in live transaction scenarios

 • Explore how sustainability risks may be underpriced or inconsistently reflected across financial markets and transaction processes